Workers’ Compensation, MMI and What It Can Mean to You

 Medical terms used under workers’ comp can be confusing, and one of these is MMI.
 This medical abbreviation stands for maximum medical improvement.
 It is an important term because it is one of the most hotly contested features of a workers’ compensation claim.
 Being accorded this status means the injured person may face unpaid medical problems associated with their accident in the future.

-Morris Law Can Help With Your Workers’ Comp Case
+Morris Law Accident Injury Lawyers Can Help With Your Workers’ Comp Case

-The Aiken workers' compensation lawyers at Morris Law, LLC understand that an error in your workers’ compensation claim can cost you dearly just at a time when you need the help the most.
+The Aiken workers' compensation lawyers at Morris Law Accident Injury Lawyers understand that an error in your workers’ compensation claim can cost you dearly just at a time when you need the help the most.
 Call us in Aiken or Myrtle Beach for help with your workers’ comp claims at (843) 232-0944 or contact us online.

 Avoiding Mistakes in a Workers’ Compensation Claim